dougeby/IntuneDocs/intune/reports-changelog.md

 ## 1903
 _Released March 2019_

 ### V1.0 changes reflecting back to beta

-Changes made to our v1.0 collections will now be reflected in beta.
+When V1.0 was first introduced in 1808, it differed in some significant ways from the beta API.
+In 1903 those changes will be reflected back into the beta API version.
+If you have important reports that use the beta API version, we strongly recommend switching those reports to V1.0 to avoid breaking changes.
+Please refer to [API version information](reports-api-url.md) for more information on Data Warehouse API versions and backwards compatibility.

 ## 1902
 _Released February 2019_